So This Is Africa

 So This Is Africa is a 1933 American Pre-Code comedy film directed by Edward F. Cline and starring Bert Wheeler, Robert Woolsey, Raquel Torres, and Esther Muir.
 It was Wheeler and Woolsey's only film for Columbia Pictures.

 Plot

 Film studio "Ultimate Pictures" plans on producing an animal picture in Africa.
 The studio gets the help of animal specialist Mrs. Johnson Martini.
 There's just one problem: she's afraid of animals.
 Martini and the studio soon learn of Wilbur and Alexander, a couple of down on their luck vaudevillians with a trained lion act.

-The duo agree to join Martini on an expedition to Africa.
-While there, the trio finds themselves captured by a tribe of violent Amazons.
+The duo agrees to join Martini on an expedition to Africa.
+While there, the trio meets a vine-swinging jungle girl named Tarzana (a female parody of Tarzan), who falls in love with Wilbur.
+Later, Tarzana's tribe of amorous Amazons arrives, captures the two men, and forces them to participate in an elaborate mating ritual ceremony (which includes a big-production song and dance number).
+In the end, an all-male tribe of Tarzan-lookalikes invades the village and takes the Amazon women as their brides.